Top 10 Best Comedies of All-Time

 The 40-Year-Old Virgin (2005)

-I will always be grateful to this movie for bringing everyone Steve Carrell as a leading man.
-Carrell had just found success as Brick Tamland in Anchorman a year earlier, but The 40-Year-Old Virgin gave us Carrell as the lead of an incredibly hilariously and thoughtful movie with a great supporting cast including Seth Rogen, Paul Rudd, and Catherine Keener.
+I will always be grateful to this movie for bringing everyone Steve Carell as a leading man.
+Carell had just found success as Brick Tamland in Anchorman a year earlier, but The 40-Year-Old Virgin gave us Carell as the lead of an incredibly hilariously and thoughtful movie with a great supporting cast including Seth Rogen, Paul Rudd, and Catherine Keener.
 The 40-Year-Old Virgin is filled with memorable scenes including a gust-busting hair-waxing scene.

 Austin Powers: International Man of Mystery (1997)